TritonDataCenter/linux-live/docs/2-platform-image.md

 The debian-live image can be created on an existing debian-live system.
 The `tools/debian-live` script can install the necessary dependencies.

-#### Build machine installation in Joyent
+#### Build machine installation is Triton Linux

 The build process is self-hosting.
 The first image needs to be created elsewhere - a Debian 10 (64 bit) box with the right packages well do.
 Once your organization has the first image, it is probably easiest to go with the self hosting route.

-#### Build machine installation outside Joyent
+#### Build machine installation is not Triton Linux

-If you are not part of Joyent and your organization has not yet built its own image, you will need to use a generic Debian 10 system to build the the first image.
+If your organization has not yet built its own image, you will need to use a generic Debian 10 system to build the the first image.
 The procedure is as follows.

 ##### `/bin/sh`

 Debian uses `dash` as the Bourne shell.
-It is less featureful than `bash`, which causes problems for some Joyent Makefiles.
+It is less featureful than `bash`, which causes problems for some Triton Makefiles.
 To work around this:

 Over time, each problematic `Makefile` should be changed to include: